opulencephp/Opulence/app/rdev/views/README.md

     1. `DateTime $dateTime` - The DateTime to format
     2. `string $format` - The optional format (defaults to "m/d/Y")
     3. `DateTimeZone|string $timeZone` - The optional DateTimeZone object or timezone identifier to use
+* `httpEquiv()`
+  * Returns HTML used to create an http-equiv attribute
+  * Accepts the following arguments:
+    1. `string $name` - The name of the http-equiv attribute, eg "refresh"
+    2. `mixed $value` - The value of the attribute
 * `metaDescription()`
   * Returns HTML used to display a meta description
   * Accepts the following arguments: